-The Military Psychology and Leadership Department recognizes the need to provide leadership education, raise social consciousness and positively impact the psychological, philosophical and moral development of students.
-To achieve these goals, the Department offers mandatory courses as part of the core curriculum required by students in 100, 300, and 400-level of study.
+The military psychology and leadership department recognizes the need to provide leadership education, raise social consciousness and positively impact the psychological, philosophical and moral development of students.
+To achieve these goals, the department offers mandatory courses as part of the core curriculum required by students.
 The focus and scope of each is described below.

-100-Level
+100-level Courses